 Why Consider a Women, Gender, and Sexuality Studies Major?

 The WGSS major provides students with the skills to critically and actively engage with the world around them.
-Our plan of study equips students in various ways: to understand, apply, analyze, and critique key concepts and theoretical positions in feminist, gender, sexuality, queer, race, and ethnic studies; to assess and denaturalize identities and experiences as embedded in and produced by interlocking and intersectional systems of power and inequalities; to integrate libratory analysis into a variety of scholarly, social, political, creative, and activist practices.
+Our plan of study equips students in various ways: to understand, apply, analyze, and critique key concepts and theoretical positions in feminist, gender, sexuality, and queer studies; to assess and denaturalize identities and experiences as embedded in and produced by interlocking and intersectional systems of power and inequalities; to integrate feminist, gender and queer analysis into a variety of scholarly, social, political, creative, and activist practices.

 Students enjoy small class sizes and close faculty interaction.
 Our community is intellectually challenging, supportive, and creative.
 Our diverse faculty encourages scholarship that is interdisciplinary and intersectional.

 The Women, Gender, and Sexuality Studies program prepares students with a solid foundation to pursue careers in fields such as law, social service, counseling, public policy, health care, teaching, and the arts.
 We also give students a strong foundation for pursuing graduate work in women and gender studies, as well as in such disciplines as political science, communication studies, literature, journalism, history, cultural studies, law, education, policy, and social welfare.

 Students who wish to declare a major in Women, Gender, and Sexuality Studies are required to register with the Women, Gender, and Sexuality Studies office.
 For program advisement, contact Professor Cerretti, Bond Hall 350, 360-650-6416, firstname.lastname@example.org.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.